July 28 – September 23, 2001

 Brian Jungen is a Vancouver artist who has a strong national reputation as one of Canada’s most prominent artists.
 He is recognized for using common everyday objects as source material for remarkably inventive works of art.
-Examples include disassembling Nike Air Jordan training shoes and reconfiguring them into startling simulations of Northwest Coast Indian masks, and cutting-up plastic deck chairs to construct an enormous suspended whale skeleton that rivals the real ones found in natural history museums.
+Examples include disassembling Nike Air Jordan training shoes and reconfiguring them into startling simulations of Indigenous masks of the Northwest Coast, and cutting-up plastic deck chairs to construct an enormous suspended whale skeleton that rivals the real ones found in natural history museums.

 At the Contemporary Art Gallery, Jungen presented two new works.
 One was a sculptural installation consisting of an arrangement of pallets – the kind used for moving and storing warehouse materials.
 Such pallets are normally made of cheap materials, designed for purely utilitarian functions, and considered disposable, often ending up as firewood.
 Jungen’s pallets, however, are constructed from the finest quality cedar.
 The surfaces are laboriously sanded to a silken finish to reveal the wood’s beautiful variations of colour, and then carefully pegged together rather than nailed.
 These sculptures retain the visual imprint of industrial pallets, yet are simultaneously transformed into highly aesthetic objects that recall the clean economy of Minimalist sculpture from the 1960s.
 While Minimalist art assumed the anonymity of industrial fabrication, Jungen brings into play the seemingly archaic individuated touch of the handcrafted.